 Since 2015, our campaign has brought these individuals and their organisations together to help them learn from each other and show how communities everywhere can develop solutions to street homelessness.
 We are grateful for our partner cities taking the time to provide us with this information at this extremely challenging time.

 Contact us

-For more information on the European End Street Homelessness Campaign, please visit our website, or to get in contact, please email Patrick Duce, Programme Lead for Homelessness, at patrick.duce@world-habitat.org
+For more information, or to get in contact please email Patrick Duce, Programme Lead for Homelessness, at patrick.duce@world-habitat.org